What is the Defense Base Act?

 - Do they offer free case evaluations?

 Having a skilled attorney can help you win your Defense Base Act case.

 Contact a Defense Base Act Lawyer Today

 If you’ve sustained an injury while working on a U.S. military base, overseas or domestic, we can help.
 As a workers’ compensation law firm, we are proud to represent injured contract employees for the U.S. government throughout the country.

-Contact The Law Offices of George P. Escobedo & Associates, PLLC today at (210) 807-3178 to learn more about how we can help you receive the compensation that you deserve.
+Contact The Law Office of George P. Escobedo & Associates, PLLC today at (210) 807-3178 to learn more about how we can help you receive the compensation that you deserve.